linas/atomspace-ipfs/README.md

 # atomspace-ipfs
 [IPFS](https://ipfs.io/) backend to the [AtomSpace](https://github.com/opencog/atomspace).

-The goal is to be able to share AtomSpace contents via the InterPlanetary File System (IPFS) network.
+The code here is a backend driver to the AtomSpace graph database, enabling AtomSpace contents to be shared via the InterPlanetary File System (IPFS) network.

-## The AtomSpace
+#### The AtomSpace
 The [AtomSpace](https://wiki.opencog.org/w/AtomSpace) is a (hyper-)graph database whose nodes and links are called ["Atoms"](https://wiki.opencog.org/w/Atom).
 Each (immutable) Atom has